godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

   the intellectual content of a project unnecessarily.

   In a more complex game with larger assets, it can be a better idea to simply keep the player somewhere else in the SceneTree entirely.
-This involves...
+This results in:

   1. More consistency.
   2. No "special cases" that must be documented and maintained somewhere.